-Christine Casey, Ph.D. is a Senior Program Associate for CCST.
-Her main focus at CCST is the Laboratory Affiliates Program,
+Christine Casey, Ph.D. is Director of Partner Engagement.
+She was previously a Senior Program Associate for CCST, where her main focus at CCST is the Laboratory Affiliates Program,

 sustainability efforts, and outreach.
 Christine most recently worked for the Department of Finance for the State of California